jakegorski/jakegorski/README.md

 - 👋 Hi, I’m @jakegorski
-- 👀 I am a recent Computer Science graduate from UNLV
+- 👀 I am a recent Computer Science graduate from UNLV with experience in :
+  - C++
+  - x86-64 MIPs
 - 🌱 I’m currently learning python and Machine Learning
 - 📫 How to reach me jakegorski98@gmail.com